-One of the good things about loans is that there are many different types, which means you can apply for one that it catered to your needs, whatever they may be.
-Here are some examples of loans that the average Nova Scotian uses:
+One of the good things about loans is that there are many different types, which means you can apply for one that is catered to your needs, whatever they may be.
+Here are some examples of loans that the average Nova Scotia borrower uses:

 - Debt consolidation loans